actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 ## Exercise A2: Execute the Goal Periodically

 The result of the previous exercise is a cleaner agent that performs a single patrol round and then stops.
-Create a copy of the `SimpleCleanerAgent.java` named `SimpleCleanerAgentA1.java` to keep your code of the previous exercise.
+Create a copy of the `CleanerBDIAgent.java` named `CleanerBDIAgentA1.java` to keep your code of the previous exercise.

 Now we want to make the agent start over with a new patrol round whenever a patrol round is finished.